The 1031 Exchange Ultimate Guide for Real Estate Investors

 “Hey…you obviously have been doing pretty well with this real estate thing.
 So why don’t you hang onto our money for a while and reinvest it in your next deal?
 This will help you make more money next time, and we’ll get an even bigger share.
 Unless you want to partner again on the next one after that.”

 This is what is meant by “deferred.”
 The taxes are still going to be due someday (unless you die, but we’ll talk about that later), but until that point it can be extremely advantageous to keep using the government’s money to invest in properties.

 In addition to the government “partnering” with you, the entire U.S. tax system is designed to encourage certain behaviors in society by rewarding or penalizing people for certain actions.
 In this case, the U.S. Government is rewarding real estate investors because we are providing housing for the masses.

 The logical reason for the 1031 exchange makes sense.
 After all, if you make $100,000 on a property and then use that $100,000 to buy another property, it’s not like you are out spending your $100,000 on shiny new toys.
 In fact, as we’ll discuss in a minute, the money never even touches your bank account after the sale of the property, but is held by an “intermediary.”
 So, the IRS in all its benevolence has decided to be fair and not require us to pay those taxes yet.

 Nice guys, the IRS.
 Right?
 Well, maybe.
 We’ll get to that.

-Now, to illustrate how a 1031 works in the real world, let me share with you a few examples:
+Now it’s time to illustrate how a 1031 exchange works in the real world.
+Let me share a few examples with you.

 1031 Exchange Examples

-Because 1031 exchanges can be slightly complicated, let’s look at a couple examples of BiggerPockets Members who have recently used the 1031 exchange to defer a lot of money on the sales of their real estate investments.
+Because 1031 exchanges can be slightly complicated, let’s look at a couple examples of BiggerPockets members who have used the 1031 exchange to defer a lot of money on the sales of their real estate investments.

 When talking to Serge about this deal, he also mentioned: